Efthymios-Stathakis/Image-Deduplicator/README.md

 ## Possible Improvements
 1. Use and exploit all channels in the image instead of converting it to gray scale or using just one channel.
 2. Test different hashing function, e.g., average hash, difference hash or perceptual hash, perhaps even make the choice of hash function a parameter.
-3. Use annotated data, e.g., when we know that two ads are duplicated.
+3. Use annotated data, e.g., when we know that two ads are duplicates.
 In this case, we can use all the abovementioned features.
-The similarity metrics between images, expressed in terms of distances between hashes or correlation of histograms, can be fed as input to some ML algorith that will learn disciminating rules.
+The similarity metrics between images, expressed in terms of distances between hashes or correlation of histograms, can be fed as input to some ML algorith that will learn the underlying disciminating rules.